Ideas for Making Money from Your Homestead

 - Raise melons for sale

-- Plant broom corn and sell for crafts or make brooms
+- Plant broom corn and sell it for crafts or make brooms

 - Host a flea market and sell home-raised products